NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

 }
 ```

-**4b.** When all publications supporting the Edge are reported as free-text descriptions, the KP MUST capture them as a list in a single Attribute object where the `Attribute.value_type_id` is "T.B.D.":
+**4b.** When all publications supporting the Edge are reported **as free-text descriptions**, the KP MUST capture them as a list in a single Attribute object where the `Attribute.value_type_id` is "T.B.D.":

 ```json
 {